moo20222/CodePathSamuelLupton/README.md

-Samuel_Lupton_Introduction

-App Description
+IntroduceStudent

-This app is an introdution app.
+App Description: This app is an introdution app.
 This app is used for people to make an details introduction of themselves digitally!

 App Walk-though

+The README instruction state:

-TODO:// Add the URL to your animated app walk-though gif in the image tag below.
+"TODO:// Add the URL to your animated app walk-though gif in the image tag below.
 Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif).
-LICEcap is a great tool for recording and you can simply upload the gif to GitHub and provide the path name in place of URL as shown below.
+LICEcap is a great tool for recording and you can simply upload the gif to GitHub and provide the path name in place of URL as shown below."

+Since it says we can use LICEcap and provide a file path, here is the file path: moo20222/CodePathSamuelLupton/main/CodePath/CodePathGifSub.gif

-Required Features
+Required Features:
 -[x] App displays an image of a school's logo
 -[x] App has three textfields for first, last, and school names -[x] App has a segmented control that changes student year